 MGMT 3169: Management of Service Operations (3 credit hours) and CAP 3154: Global Skills Capstone (3 credit hours)

 MGMT 3169: Management of Service Operations: Managing services, especially the operation's activity in service firms.
 Includes determining the service package, forecasting service demand, managing demand, capacity analysis and management, scheduling, cost control, service quality, and human resource management.
 Standardization, franchising, and service automation addressed.
 Click HERE to view the tentative syllabus (2020 course expectations will be similar).

 Prerequisite(s): ECON 1011: Statistics for Business Analytics; ECON 1021: Decision Analytics; admittance into College of Business Administration; junior standing.

-Participation in this program requires several class meetings throughout the spring semester.
-Please contact the program's course leader for more information.
+Participation in this program requires several class meetings throughout the spring semester, although the courses are scheduled as summer courses.
+The Study Abroad Center will direct enroll participants in the courses during the spring semester.
+Please contact the program's course leader for more information on academic requirements.

 - In order to receive Capstone credit, program participants must have completed 60 credits hours prior to the program s course start date (i.e. be of Junior standing).
 Students who participate in capstone programs without meeting the credit hour prerequisite will receive elective credit.
 In this instance, students should consult with their academic advisor(s) regarding how the elective credit fits into their specific plans of study.